weishengkui/python-word-vector/README.md

 # python-word-vector
  This is a python implementation of google word2vector algorithm.
- This implementation cludes CBOW and skip-gram,both by HS.
+ This implementation cludes CBOW and skip-gram,both by Hierarchy Softmax.
  Nagative sample method is not provided.
  Training dataset is 10000 document of chiniese news,which can be replaced by other languages.